Elvaston Castle Country Park

 Whatever the season there is always lots to see and do in and around the park − walking, cycling, horseriding, bird watching, picnicking, kite flying, photography, exploring the park and nature reserve and much more.

-In September the park will be hosting the Derbyshire County Council woodland festival for its second year.
+On 27 and 28 September 2014 the park will host Derbyshire County Council's woodland festival for its third year.
 This event showcases traditional and contemporary woodland crafts such as basket making, chair making, pole lathe turning and chainsaw carving.

-There will be lots of hands on activities for both children and adults so come along and make your own Harry Potter style broom, some woodland jewellery, ride in the horse and cart or listen to the songs and stories of the green man.
-Please see the woodland festival attachment on this page.
+There will be lots of hands-on activities for both children and adults so come along and make your own Harry Potter style broom, some woodland jewellery, ride in the horse and cart or listen to the songs and stories of the green man.
+Please see the woodland festival attachment below.

 Entry to the park is free.
 Car parking charges apply (unless you are a blue badge holder).

 The park is open all year round.
 Opening times are: